liferay/liferay-docs/discover/portal/articles/00-what-is-liferay/01-building-site-with-liferay-web-content.markdown

 document, an HTML file, or a text file, the document contains meeting minutes.

 Of course, the system goes much further than this.
 Folders can be set so that only certain document types can be added to them.
-Workflow rules can also be added to folders to run files through an approval process that you define.
-In short, @product@'s file-based content management system gives you what you need to manage and share files in a group.
+You can add workflow rules to folders so files go through an approval process that you define.
+In short,
+@product@'s file-based content management system gives you what you need to manage and share files in a group.

-Many @product@ users see it as a robust content management system, and they use it primarily for that purpose.
-Now, hopefully, you can see why.
-You can explore the system in-depth in the relevant section on the left, but you might want to see some of the other ways you can use @product@, starting with its collaborative tools.
+There are many other ways you can use @product@, starting with its collaborative tools.